A person doing Electronic Signature and execution of contracts

 • The intent of the signer should be shown electronically.

-• Electronic signatures must be retained by both parties signing the contract.
+• They must be retained by both parties signing the contract.

-• Third-party software should be used to secure the electronic signature so that it cannot be tampered with after signing.
+• Third-party software should be used to secure the e-signatures so that it cannot be tampered with after signing.

 Benefits of Electronic Signature

 Many software available on the internet helps to manage electronic signatures and valid execution of contracts, saving time and cost for the parties involved in the contract.
-Other benefits which are available with an electronic signature are listed below:
+Other benefits which are available with an e-signatures are listed below:

-• An electronic signature is digital, so it helps to save a lot of paper
+• They are digital and helps to save a lot of paper

 • It is efficient and saves a lot of time